AymenSekhri/MalNet/README.md

 # MalNet
 MalNet is Malware Detector using deep machine learning algorithms to classify windows executable to malware or benign.
-The model constructed using keras with 2 hidden layers of fully connected neurons (250 neuron and 100 neuron respectively) and was trained by [EMBER dataset](https://github.com/endgameinc/ember) EMBER Dataset (600K files) and archived 95% accuaracy from the test set (200K files)
+The model constructed using keras with 2 hidden layers of fully connected neurons (250 neuron and 100 neuron respectively) and was trained by [EMBER dataset](https://github.com/endgameinc/ember) EMBER Dataset (600K files) and achieved 95% accuaracy from the test set (200K files)
 ## Installation
 First install the requirements
 ```